MicrosoftDocs/WSL/WSL/compare-versions.md

 ## Comparing WSL 1 and WSL 2

 This guide will compare WSL 1 and WSL 2, including [exceptions for using WSL 1 rather than WSL 2](#exceptions-for-using-wsl-1-rather-than-wsl-2).
 The primary differences between WSL 1 and WSL 2 are the use of an actual Linux kernel inside a managed VM, support for full system call compatibility, and performance across the Linux and Windows operating systems.
 WSL 2 is the current default version when installing a Linux distribution and uses the latest and greatest in virtualization technology to run a Linux kernel inside of a lightweight utility virtual machine (VM).
+WSL2 runs Linux distributions as isolated containers inside the managed VM.
 If your distribution is currently running WSL 1 and you want to update to WSL 2, see [update from WSL 1 to WSL 2](./install.md#upgrade-version-from-wsl-1-to-wsl-2).

 ### Comparing features